Webstick.blog logo Wordpress, Design, SEO, Speed blog

 Divi Ad 680px

-WP-Rocket is the most user-friendly WordPress caching plug on the market.
-It works instantly to speed up your website without the need to configure complicated settings like other caching plugins.
-WP Rocket is a premium plugin.
-However, all the features are included in the lowest plan.
+WP-Rocket is the easiest caching plugin for WordPress.
+It speeds up your site instantly without complicated settings.
+WP Rocket is a premium plugin, but all features are included in the lowest plan.

 Add expires headers WordPress with WP-Rocket

 First, install and activate WP Rocket.
-You can find more information in our step-by-step guide to installing a WordPress plugin.
-WP Rocket automatically turns on browser caching once it is installed and activated.
-It will automatically add cache-control headers and expire headers to optimize your WordPress site's speed.
-This is all there is to it.
+For more info, check out our step-by-step guide on installing a WordPress plugin.
+Once activated, WP Rocket automatically turns on browser caching.
+It adds cache-control headers and expires headers to boost your site's speed.
+That's it! 🎉

-2. Add Expires Headers in WordPress with a Code
+2. Add Expires Headers in WordPress with Code

-You can add code to your WordPress files to add expires headers.
-This is not recommended for beginners as a mistake in the code can cause serious errors, and even break your site.
+Adding code to your WordPress files can add expires headers.
+This method isn’t recommended for beginners since coding mistakes can cause serious errors.
 We recommend backing up your WordPress site before making any changes.
-Our guide on how you can backup and restore WordPress site provides more information.
-Let's now look at adding expires headers to WordPress.
+Check out our guide on how to backup and restore your WordPress site for more info.
+Now, let’s add those headers! 🛠️

 Check if your website is running Apache or Nginx (A/B)

-First, determine if your website uses Apache or Nginx servers.
-This is done by opening SSH or Putty on your server and then running this command.
-If you don't know how to do this, just ask the people that run your server what is used, Apache or Nginx.
-Changes are always highest that Apache is being used, unless you have an expensive managed Wordpress hosting like WP Engine.
+First, determine if your site uses Apache or Nginx servers.
+Open SSH or Putty on your server and run this command: If you’re unsure, ask your server host.
+It’s usually Apache unless you have a premium managed WordPress hosting like WP Engine.

 httpd -v